Electra, Queensland: History

-Electra Provisional School opened on 12 October 1892 and closed on 1966.
+Electra Provisional School opened on 12 October 1892 and closed in 1966.
 On 1 January 1909, it became Electra State School.
 It closed in 1918.
 Electra State School reopened in 1936, closing permanently in 1966.
 The school building was relocated to Airy Park State School (later renamed Elliot Heads State School) in Elliott Heads.

-Woodbine State School opened on 1909 and closed circa 1914.
+Woodbine State School opened in 1909 and closed circa 1914.